boonsuli/trailerplan-log-elk/README.md

 ## 2.3.
 Example of logs

+The logs are in the directory specified in the config file, here it is  : `/var/lib/postgresql/data/pg_log`

 sample logs for the user list service :
 ```log
 2021-04-11 17:12:09.187 CEST:yoda.local(50034):[unknown]@[unknown]:[917] 00000LOG:  connection received: host=yoda.local port=50034